hucker/splint/README.md

 ## What is the output?

 The low level output of a `SplintFunction` are `SplintResults`.
 Each `SplintResult` is trivially converted to a `json` record or a line in a CSV file for processing by other tools.
-It is very easy to connect things up to `Streamlit`, `FastAPI` or a `typer` CLI app by json-ifying the results.
-Each test can have a lot of data attached to it, if needed, but from the end user perspective the `msg` and `status` are what is important.
+It is easy to connect things up to `Streamlit`, `FastAPI` or a `typer` CLI app by json-ifying the results.
+Each test can have a lot of data attached to it, if needed, but from the end user perspective the `msg` and `status` are often enough.

 ```json
 {